 A paragraph is made up of three different components or pieces:

-When writing a paragraph, you need to make sure that it has these three elements.
-You also need to make sure that all of your supporting details fit together, and that they all support your topic sentence.
+When writing a paragraph, you need to make sure that it has these three elements and that all of your supporting details fit together, and that they all support your topic sentence.

 Topic sentence: